10 Things to Do in Lausanne

 4. Discover the panoramic views from the Sauvabelin Tower

-If you want to discover some of the best panoramic views of Lausanne, you can't miss the Sauvabelin Tower.
+If you want to discover some of the best panoramic views of Lausanne, don't miss the Sauvabelin Tower.
 Located in Sauvabelin Park, this wooden tower rises 35 meters above ground level and is built in an architectural style that combines modern elements with the surrounding nature.
 Its design and privileged location make it an ideal place to enjoy the beauty of the Swiss landscape.

 5. Tour the Rumine Palace

-6. Join a wine tour in Lausanne
+6. Take part in a wine tour in Lausanne

 Book a wine tour in Lausanne